 While the demand for afterschool and expanded learning programs remains high, we are pleased to see a clear recognition of the need to increase investments in these programs, and we request that the legislature support the \$10 million proposal to increase the Empire State After-School Program in the Executive Budget.
-This will expand afterschool programs to serve an additional 6,250 students across the state.
+Also, amend the Executive Budget language to stipulate an increase of the per student rate from \$1,600 to \$2,320 to account for the minimum wage increase.

-The Empire State After-School Program was funded at \$45 million in the FY18-19 state budget to bring high-quality afterschool and summer programs to the state's highest poverty areas.
+The Empire State After-School Program was funded at \$55 million in the FY19-20 state budget to bring high-quality afterschool and summer programs to the state's highest need areas, including communities with high rates of youth homelessness and those vulnerable to gang activity.
 Positive youth outcomes require consistent, long-term participation; therefore, this program must be continued and expanded this year.
 These programs are an important part of a comprehensive set of services to address the needs of high-poverty communities, and expanding the Empire State After-School Program would serve more students with vital expanded learning opportunities that can help working families, support academic and social and emotional development, and provide a safe place for students during the peak hours of juvenile crime.